-Once you have set up the unique criteria in each child project, you also have to add the unique Reviewers/Advisors/Observers.
-To do this, simply navigate down the Project Details page to the People section, click Manage, and add in all of the required individuals for that project.
+Once you have set up the unique criteria in each child project, you also have to add any unique Reviewers/Advisors/Observers.
+To do this, simply click on People in the left sidebar, then click whichever category of People you'd like to manage.
+Finally, click Manage, and then add in all of the required individuals for that project:

 Releasing Your Evaluation Groups

-Once you have added in all unique Reviewers/Advisors/Observers, and the child project is ready for Evaluation, you can navigate to the Evaluation Groups section and release the other Evaluation Groups:
+Once you have added in all unique Reviewers/Advisors/Observers and the child project is ready for evaluation, you can then click on Evaluation Groups in the left sidebar and release any remaining Evaluation Groups:

-In this example, now all Reviewers in the other Evaluation Group 2 (Technical Evaluation) can begin the Category-specific evaluation!
+In this example, all group members in Evaluation Group 2 (Technical Evaluation) can now begin the Category-specific evaluation.

 Comments (0 comments)